7 Tips To Enjoying a Healthy Holiday Season

 1. WALKING IN A WINTER WONDERLAND

 Baby it’s cold outside, and with frigid temperatures comes the overwhelming desire to cocoon.
 But before you reach for that cozy quilt, check in with your inner child.
 Remember snowball fights, skating, and sleds?
 Remember staying out until dark building forts, snowmen, and snow angels?
 Get back into the fun side of winter.
-It’ll keep you active in between sugar-filled festivities and it might just make you smile.
+It’ll keep you active in between your big holiday meals and festivities and it might just make you smile.

 2. FORGET ABOUT GOING COLD TURKEY

 It’s the holidays and you should be able to let your hair down a little.
 Don’t set yourself on a path of total deprivation – it simply won’t work.
 At some point you will crumble and binge on whatever you’ve been craving.
 Don’t give yourself time to obsess.
 Just eat the damn cookie and move on.
 At the end of the day there’s no such thing as junk food.

 3. SET A FITNESS GOAL FOR THE 31ST

 Most people make their resolutions after the bubbly’s been popped, but not you.
 No, this year you’re going to earn that bubbly by completing a feat of awesomeness before the clock even strikes 12.
 Your goal can be as grand as running your first 10km or as small as perfecting your push up form.
 Regardless of what you choose, this healthy holiday goal will keep you active and give you a little me time in the midst of all your planning and holiday shopping.

 4. KNOW THY ENEMY